maiktreya/rental-scrapers/readme.md

 Scraped data will be saved in the `out/` directory as CSV or JSON files.

+### Schedule an automated cron job

 You can create a cron job on Ubuntu to run your Python scraper daily at 2:00 AM with the following steps:

-### Schedule an automated cronjob

 1. **Open the crontab file for editing:**